amplience/dc-demostore-core/docs/WorkingWithPages.md

 ### Navigation:

--   **Landing Page** - Just a pure CMS driven page (maybe a CMS icon next to the node)
+-   **Landing Page** - Just a pure CMS driven page.

--   **Category Page** - Links directly to a commerce category and allows CMS content (maybe a commerce icon)
+-   **Category Page** - Links directly to a commerce category and allows CMS content.

 -   **Ecommerce Container** - Allows to draw all commerce categories or select and reorder multiple - no CMS content.
-Maybe multiple ordered commerce icons?)

--   **External Page** - Menu item that links to an external URL (maybe the open in new page icon next to it)
+-   **External Page** - Menu item that links to an external URL.

 -   **Page Group** - A grouping for sub nodes of any type.